Frequently Asked Questions about Gene Editing

 The U.S. government is in the process of determining the appropriate regulatory approach.
 Three U.S. federal agencies have jurisdictional oversight for gene editing in food and agriculture, including the U.S. Food and Drug Administration (FDA), the U.S Department of Agriculture (USDA) and the U.S. Environmental Protection Agency (EPA).

 Is gene editing being embraced by other countries?

-Countries around the world are engaging in dialogue about gene editing technologies, the appropriate regulatory oversight, and the potential for the technologies to help address plant and animal health challenges, as well as food nutrition challenges.
+Countries around the world are engaging in dialogues about gene editing technologies and the appropriate level of regulatory oversight.
 Many countries do not differentiate between plants and animals when it comes to the use of this technology, and several are in the process of considering varying levels of regulation.

 Does gene editing create GMOs?
 What’s the difference between GMOs and gene editing?